Answering Your Frequently Asked Questions

 Can you convert the measurements in your recipes for me?

-Under the ingredient list, there will be options for you to choose.
-I write everything in US measurements, but to convert them to metric, just click the word metric.
+Under the ingredient list in the recipe card, there will be measurement options for you to choose from there.
+I write everything in US (volume) measurements, but to convert them to metric, just click the word ‘metric’ and it will automatically convert everything for you.

-These recipes seem really sweet and not very healthy.
-What about nutritional stats?
+These recipes seem really sweet, high carb and not very healthy.
+What about nutritional stats and can I lower the amount of sugar in a cake recipe?

 There are nutritional stats at the bottom of each recipe.
-And you’re right…My recipes are not diet recipes, nor are they super healthy.
-I make sweet cakes and buttercream because in my mind, those things are dessert and they’re meant to be sweet.
+And you’re right…my recipes are not diet recipes, nor are they super healthy.
+I make sweet cakes and frostings, which are considered desserts and they’re meant to be sweet.

 That may not be for everyone, but there are plenty of sites online for healthy diets.
 The recipes on this site are generally for special occasions and I think it’s good to live a little. 😉